jpcsupplies/Lobby/README.txt

 set that represents each exit direction.
 Just keep in mind cleanup tools may delete unpowered grids.

-NAME the LCD the desired direction of interstellar space.
+"NAME" the LCD the desired direction of interstellar space.
 Eg.  [GW] or [GE] or [GN] or [GS] or [GU] or [GD]

-In the Public Title Field insert the steam address of the server you wish people to travel to, eg. 221.121.149.13:28790
+In the LCD Text Field insert the steam address of the server you wish people to travel to, eg. 221.121.149.13:28790
 After the server address put in a brief description eg.  Lawless Void Sector

-What you should now see in your title field is: 221.121.149.13:28790 Lawless Void Sector
+What you should now see in your LCD text field is: 221.121.149.13:28790 Lawless Void Sector

 So for example if you wish players who enter the "Galactic West" Interstellar space of your map to be able to travel to the Lawless Void Sector server your LCD should look like this: